 Is revolutionary tourism just exploitation disguised as empathy?

+from the bushes, signifying rape.
 Alexander Zaitchik, a reporter for Reason magazine, ran the course in 2009 with a bunch of young, wealthy Mexicans who, as he pointed out, go to the U.S on tourist visas and sport Diesel jeans and hipster haircuts.
 Afterwards, they sat around the campfire drinking beer and swapping stories.

 There are slum tours in Mumbai and township tours in South Africa, ghetto tours in Chicago, and revolutionary tours in Venezuela and Chiapas.